Liza is a homemaker. She has an obsession with coffee and loves photography, baking, cooking, and writing.

 2. Chicken Noodles (Mi Sup)

 This is a must-cook dish in the winter.
 The warm and delicious bone broth from the chicken is perfect to warm your stomach.
-I never thought that after I moved to the United States I'd be making chicken noodles (mi sup) because back home, in Malaysia, it's easy to find restaurants.
+I never thought that after I moved to the United States I'd be making chicken noodles (mi sup) at home, because back home in Malaysia, it's easy to find restaurants that do the cooking for you!

 3. Fried Rice (Nasi Goreng)